dongra02/shortster/README.md

 # Shortster

+## Brief and User Stories

+At MovingWorlds we're looking forward to launching an URL shortening service, so that users may have custom URLs to their long URLs.

+Specs:
 *	A user can submit a URL and receive a unique shortcode in response.
 *	A user can submit a URL and shortcode and will receive the chosen shortcode if it is available.
-*	A user can access a /<shortcode> endpoint and be redirected to the URL associated with that shortcode, if it exists. (frontend?)
+*	A user can access a /<shortcode> endpoint and be redirected to the URL associated with that shortcode, if it exists.
 *	All shortcodes can contain digits, upper case letters, and lowercase letters.
 It is case sensitive.
 *	Automatically allocated shortcodes are exactly 6 characters long.
 *	User submitted shortcodes must be at least 4 characters long.
 *	A user can access a /<shortcode>/stats endpoint in order to see when the shortcode was registered, when it was last accessed, and how many times it was accessed.

+Assumptions:
+* As I have not had experience creating shortcodes, I opted to generate strings that met the requirements listed so as to focus on creating a functional application.
+* Clicks/Access of shortcodes, for the purpose of informing the stats endpoint, will be considered as requests to that specific shortcode object.

 ## Back End
 * Python